chabad360/hugo-gh-pages/README.md

     branch: master # Or anything else
     # Use if your site is not hosted on the gh-pages branch.
     repo: you/you.github.io
-    # Use if your pushing to a different repo.
+    # Use if you're pushing to a different repo.
     # Dont add ".git" to the end of the URL (youl'll get 404s).
     hugoVersion: extended_0.58.3
     # Use if your site requires a specific version of Hugo.